Amotekun: Ekiti NBA advocates mandatory psychiatric test for operatives

 By Rotimi Ojomoyela

-The Nigerian Bar Association(NBA), has suggested compulsory psychiatric test for the operatives of Ekiti State Security Network Agency called ‘Amotekun’.
+THE Nigerian Bar Association, NBA, yesterday, advocated a compulsory psychiatric test for the operatives of Ekiti State Security Network Agency called Amotekun.

 The body said subjecting recruits to such exercise would inject sanity into the conduct and operations of the operatives.

-NBA said the step became necessary in as result of alleged incessant misconduct of conventional security agencies, leading to brutality and unwarranted incarceration and killings of Nigerians.
+NBA said the step became necessary as a result of alleged incessant misconduct of conventional security agencies, leading to brutality and unwarranted incarceration and killings of Nigerians.

-The bill establishing the outfit, now awaiting Governor Kayode Fayemi’s assent, was on Friday, passed into law by the Ekiti State House of Assembly.

-The NBA Chairman, Ado Ekiti Branch, Barrister Olakanmi Falade, who made the statement yesterday, said he had made the suggestion for the inclusion of mandatory psychiatric examination at the assembly’s public hearing held on Thursday, as part of the prerequisites for qualification for Amotekun operatives.
+The NBA Chairman, Ado Ekiti Branch, Mr Olakanmi Falade, in a statement, said he had suggested for the inclusion of mandatory psychiatric examination at the assembly’s public hearing held on Thursday, as part of the prerequisites for qualification for Amotekun operatives.

-He said section 19 of the Ekiti State Security Network Agency bill sent to the House spoke about qualification, but issue of mental stability was not put into account, which he said spurred him to raise observation about that.
+ALSO READ: Ansaru: Police nab 3 bandits who killed officers attached to Emir of Potiskum

-“Under the interpretation of sections, arms should not mean firearms alone, it should also include axes, cutlasses even stick.
-That I think would have been taken to into account before passage.
+Falade said: “Under the interpretation of sections, arms should not mean firearms alone, it should also include axes, cutlasses even stick.
+That I think would have been taken into account before passage.

 “The passed bill before transmission to the executive with amendments should include this.
 The mental stability of whoever carries arms matter to Nigerians.